Causal Evidence that Language Models use Confidence to Drive Behavior

-We observed that activation steering with high and low confidence vectors markedly influenced abstention behavior, reducing and increasing abstention rates, respectively—as hypothesized (see Figure \ref{fig:OCTNEW_steer_composite}A).The effect peaked in the mid-layers of the 62 layer network -- specifically layer 31 (see Figure \ref{fig:OCTNEW_steer_effect_nota_30to40}).
-The proportion of questions to which the model abstained declined from 66.5\% at maximum low-confidence steering (steering strength = -2) to 7.0\% at maximum high-confidence steering (steering strength = +2) -- a 59.5 percentage point reduction representing 15.34\% change per unit increase in steering strength ($r = -0.99$, $p < 0.001$; averaged across layers 30-40)(see Figure \ref{fig:OCTNEW_steer_composite}B).
+Phase~2 established that calibrated confidence predicts abstention.
+We next sought direct causal evidence by intervening at the level of confidence representations (Stage~1; Figure~\ref{fig:paradigm_CDpathway}).
+Using activation steering~\citep{turner2023steering, stolfo2024improving} in Gemma~3 27B, we constructed steering vectors from Phase~2 activations by contrasting trials with high versus low calibrated confidence margins---the difference between the model's confidence in its best answer option and its confidence in abstaining (see Methods).
+At test time, we injected high- or low-confidence vectors at specific layers during inference on 500 held-out questions.
+If confidence causally drives abstention, high-confidence steering should reduce abstention rates, and low-confidence steering should increase them.

-We asked whether this marked change in abstention behavior was accompanied by underlying changes in confidence ratings induced by steering, compared to a baseline where no steering was used.
-We observed boosts (or reduction) in confidence due to high (or low) confidence vector steering -- not only in relation to the maximum value of the confidence in the real options (regardless of answer/abstain decision -- hereafter, termed maximum real confidence; see Figure \ref{fig:OCTNEW_steer_composite}C), but also in relation to confidence in the abstention option (see Figure \ref{fig:OCTNEW_steer_composite}D).
-Notably, the change in maximum real confidence was highly correlated with the change in the confidence in the abstention option ($r(43998) = -0.89$, $ p < 0.001 $, Cohen's d = 4.0) -- suggesting that steering influences abstention rates through a coordinated shift in confidence from the abstention option towards the real options.
+As hypothesised, activation steering markedly influenced abstention behavior (Figure~\ref{fig:OCTNEW_steer_composite}A).
+The effect peaked at intermediate layers (layer~31; see \ref{fig:OCTNEW_steer_effect_nota_30to40}).
+Abstention declined from 66.5\% at maximum low-confidence steering to 7.0\% at maximum high-confidence steering---a 59.5 percentage point swing ($r = -0.99$, $p < 0.001$; averaged across layers 30--40; Figure~\ref{fig:OCTNEW_steer_composite}B).

-Notably, activation steering produced a small but significant linear decrease in response accuracy (among answered questions) as steering strength increased from low confidence ($-2$) to high confidence ($+2$).
-Accuracy declined from 59.2\% at maximum low-confidence steering to 53.7\% at maximum high-confidence steering, representing a systematic decrease of 1.36\% per unit increase in steering strength ($r = -0.94$, $p < 0.001$, $R^2 = 0.89$)(see Figure \ref{fig:OCTNEW_steer_composite}B) -- consistent with a relatively mild coverage-accuracy tradeoff (i.e. change in coverage from 33.5\% to 93\%, corresponding to -2 and +2 steering strength, respectively).
+Steering induced coordinated shifts in the underlying calibrated confidence distribution: high-confidence steering boosted confidence in real answer options while suppressing confidence in the abstention option, and vice versa (Figure~\ref{fig:OCTNEW_steer_composite}C,D).
+The change in maximum real confidence was strongly anti-correlated with the change in abstention confidence ($r = -0.89$, $p < 0.001$), indicating that steering operates through a coherent redistribution of confidence from abstention toward answer options.
+Steering also produced a small coverage-accuracy tradeoff: accuracy among answered questions declined from 59.2\% to 53.7\% as steering shifted from maximum low- to high-confidence, while coverage increased from 33.5\% to 93\% (Figure~\ref{fig:OCTNEW_steer_composite}B).